-- Since 1 January 2022, cases of mpox have been reported from 111 member states across all 6 WHO regions. - Since 13 May 2022, a high proportion of these cases have been reported from countries without previously documented mpox transmission. - As of 05 June 2023, a total of 87,929 laboratory confirmed cases and 1,095 probable cases, including 146 deaths, had been reported to WHO. - Current outbreak primarily affects men who have sex with men (MSM) who reported recent sex with one or multiple partners.
-No signal suggesting sustained transmission beyond these networks. - Confirmation of one case of mpox in a country is considered an outbreak. - Unexpected appearance of mpox in absence of epidemiological links suggests undetected transmission.
+- Since January 1, 2022, cases of mpox have been reported from 121 WHO member states across all six WHO regions. - Since May 13, 2022, a high proportion of these cases have been reported from countries without previously documented mpox transmission. - Globally: As of July 31, 2024, a total of 102,997 laboratory-confirmed cases and 186 probable cases, including 223 deaths, have been reported to WHO. - Africa Region: As of August 18, 2024, 12 countries have reported 3,562 confirmed cases, including 26 deaths.
+The three countries with the majority of cases in 2024 are the Democratic Republic of the Congo (n = 3 235), Burundi (n = 153), and Central African Republic (n = 45) - A significant number of suspected cases that are clinically compatible with mpox are not tested due to limited diagnostic capacity and are never confirmed. - Confirmation of one case of mpox in a country is considered an outbreak.